tiprankstipranks

 The proper function, availability, and security of our information systems are critical to our business, and failure to maintain them or to protect our data against unauthorized access could have a material adverse effect on our business, financial position, results of operations, and cash flows.

-We are required to comply with HIPAA regulations regarding the privacy and security of protected health information, as well as state laws that focus on privacy, security, and notification requirements with regard to personal information.
-The HIPAA regulations impose significant requirements on providers with regard to how such protected health information may be used and disclosed.
-Third-party vendors or "business associates," in the event the vendor creates, receives, transmits or maintains protected health information on our behalf, are required to comply with substantially the same HIPAA requirements as the healthcare provider.
+We are required to comply with HIPAA regulations regarding the privacy and security of PHI, as well as state laws that focus on privacy, security, and notification requirements regarding personal information.
+The HIPAA regulations impose significant requirements on providers regarding how such PHI may be used and disclosed.
+Third-party vendors or "business associates," in the event the vendor creates, receives, transmits or maintains PHI on our behalf, are required to comply with substantially the same HIPAA requirements as the healthcare provider.
 This is accomplished using "Business Associate Agreements" with vendors.
-Further, the regulations include extensive and complex requirements to establish reasonable and appropriate administrative, technical, and physical safeguards to ensure the confidentiality, integrity, and availability of protected health information.
+Further, the regulations include extensive and complex requirements to establish reasonable and appropriate administrative, technical, and physical safeguards to protect the confidentiality, integrity, and availability of PHI.
 We are and will remain dependent on the proper function, availability, and security of our information systems, including systems provided by or hosted by business associates, external contractors, vendors and other businesses with whom we interact.
-For example, we depend upon our, and third parties', information systems and software for patient care, coding, accounting, billing, collections, quality assurance, human resources, payroll and other information considered to be sensitive and/or confidential, including protected health information.
+For example, we depend upon our third parties' information systems and software for patient care, coding, accounting, billing, collections, quality assurance, human resources, payroll and other information considered to be sensitive and/or confidential, including PHI.
 We expend capital to protect our information systems and the data maintained within those systems from security breaches, including cyber-attacks, email phishing schemes, malware, and ransomware, and we periodically test the adequacy of our security and disaster recovery measures.
 We have implemented administrative, technical, and physical controls to prevent unauthorized access to that data, which includes patient information and other sensitive information, but we routinely identify attempts to gain unauthorized access to our systems.
-We are likely to face attempted attacks in the future.
+We, and third parties whose systems we rely on, have faced such attacks in the past and are likely to face such attacks in the future.
 Given the rapidly evolving nature and proliferation of cyber threats, there can be no assurance our training and network security measures or other controls will detect, prevent, or remediate security or data breaches in a timely manner or otherwise prevent unauthorized access to, damage to, or interruption of our systems and operations.
 A security breach, or threat thereof, could require that we expend significant resources to repair or improve our information systems and infrastructure and could distract management and other key personnel from performing their primary operational duties.
 In the case of a material breach or cyber-attack, the associated expenses and losses may exceed our current insurance coverage for such events.
 Some adverse consequences may not be insured, such as reputational harm and third-party business interruption.
 In recent years, several hospitals have reported being victims of ransomware attacks in which they lost access to their systems, including clinical systems, during the course of the attacks.
 There have been other recent significant incidents of software vendor compromises.
 Threat actors continue to attempt to exploit commonly used software and services to gain remote access to a large number of information systems.
-The occurrence of any information system failure, breach or security incident, or those of business associates or other vendors and businesses with whom we interact, which results in confidential, protected health or personal information being accessed, obtained, damaged or used by unauthorized persons or unavailability of systems necessary to the operation of our business, could impact patient care, harm our reputation, and expose us to significant remedial costs as well as regulatory actions (fines and penalties) and claims from patients, financial institutions, regulatory and law enforcement agencies, and other persons, any of which could have a material adverse effect on our business, operations, financial position, results of operations, and cash flows.
+The occurrence of any information system failure, breach or security incident, or those of business associates or other vendors and businesses with whom we interact, which results in confidential, protected health or personal information being accessed, obtained, damaged or used by unauthorized persons or unavailability of systems necessary to the operation of our business, could impact patient care, harm our reputation, and expose us to significant remedial costs as well as regulatory actions (fines and penalties) and claims from patients, financial institutions, regulatory and law enforcement agencies, and other persons, any of which could have a material adverse effect on our business, financial position, results of operations, and cash flows.

 Technology - Risk 1

-We use, and may continue to expand our use of, machine learning and artificial intelligence ("AI") technologies to deliver our services and operate our business.
+We use, and may continue to expand our use of, machine learning and AI technologies to deliver our services and operate our business.

 Macro & Political